-Walking the last 100 kilometres of the Camino de Santiago means that you can request your Compostela, or certificate of completion of the pilgrimage.
+Walking the Last 100km means that you can request your Compostela, or certificate of completion of the pilgrimage.
 Sarria happens to be just to the East and makes for a convenient starting point.
-Transportation there is easy and we like the restaurants.

 The walk starts right out of the hotel lobby and quickly reaches beautiful oak woodlands, fragrant eucalyptus forests and traditional Galician villages.
 This region of Spain is famous for its great seafood, its cheeses and its wines, and we will be tasting them all on this walk!

 At the end of the Laid-Back Last 100 Kilometers all walkers are presented with a Compostela certificate issued by the Archdiocese of Santiago de Compostela and the Pilgrim’s Office.
 This is true about all of the walks that complete at least the Last 100KM.

 Over the years we have found that many of the pilgrims that walk Laid-Back Last 100 Kilometers do so to fit time and budget constraints, or because they feel that 100km is enough of a challenge and that more would be too much.

 By the end of their journey they realise that they have only begun to explore wonderful Spain and the joy of unbridled walking.
 They call us up the next year to find out what other trail we can show them to.

 This is normal.
 Do not be alarmed to find that you have made friends in Spain with a desire to share their enthusiasm.
 Do not be afraid to keep on walking!